 et al., 2016, Extending laser plasma accelerators into the mid-IR spectral domain with a next-generation ultra-fast CO2 laser, Plasma Physics and Controlled Fusion, Vol:58, ISSN:0741-3335

-et al., 2016, Ion acceleration and plasma jet formation in ultra-thin foils undergoing expansion and relativistic transparency, 2nd Workshop on European Advanced Accelerator Concepts (EAAC), ELSEVIER SCIENCE BV, Pages:163-166, ISSN:0168-9002
+et al., 2016, Ion acceleration and plasma jet formation in ultra-thin foils undergoing expansion and relativistic transparency, 2nd Workshop on European Advanced Accelerator Concepts (EAAC), Elsevier, Pages:163-166, ISSN:0168-9002